License

 # Q. Can I get a trial license?

-Yes.
-You can email 3dviewer_mendix_wc.sisw@siemens.com to request a one-month trial license.
+Yes!
+Email MX3DViewerHelp.sisw@siemens.com to request a one-month trial license.

-# Q. What file types does 3D Viewer support?
+# Q. What file types are supported?

-# Q. What JT-based standards does the 3D Viewer support?
+# Q. What JT-based standards are supported?